eweOS/rollmeow/README.md

 - `url`: URL to fetch
-- `regex`: A Lua regex, will be used to match version strings `-` modifier is not available and is recognized as a normal character
+- `regex`: A Lua regex, will be used to match version strings `-` modifier is not available and is recognized as a normal character.
+  A package omitting `regex` property will be recognized as required manually checking.
 - `postMatch`: A hook to process matched results.
 - `filter`: Called with each matched version, should return false if this version should be ignored. `verArray` is the version string splited